seth-aker/tgas-local/README.md

 // import the gasRequire function import { gasRequire } from 'tgas-local'

-// Pass the relative path to the directory that includes your apps script files. const gLib = gasRequire('./path-to-local-googleappsscript-directory')
+// Pass the relative path from your current working directory to the directory that includes your apps script files. const gLib = gasRequire('./path-to-local-googleappsscript-directory')

 // Call your apps script functions from the gLib object